aeren108/degisim/README.md

 # Degisim

-Degisim is an Android app which is built for my school's magazine to share it's content in it.<br>
+Degisim is an Android app which is built for my school's magazine.<br>

 ## Libraries Used